rcls/crap/README.txt

 crap-clone limits the per-file-per-tag memory usage to one pointer (two for branches), so even a huge cvs repo can be comfortably processed on a machine with a GB or so of memory.
-[I started developing crap-clone on a machine with 192MB memory, so memory issue was a major issue then.
+[I started developing crap-clone on a machine with 192MB memory, so memory usage was a major issue then.
 Less so now.]

 Bottlenecks